jupiterbjy/OpenAT/README.md

-# OpenAT

 ![](Model/FromScratch/logo.png)

-Logo is incomplete, might see bit more work on it (if I have time before deadline)
+(Logo is incomplete, might see a bit more work on it if I have time before deadline)

-## Introduction
+# Introduction

 An Open source Godot recreation project of Armada Tanks, a great arcade game by: